gbdev/pandocs/content/Reducing_Power_Consumption.md

 ```

 A better example would be a procedure as shown below.
 In this case the
-vblank interrupt must be enabled, and your vblank interrupt procedure
+v-blank interrupt must be enabled, and your v-blank interrupt handler
 must set vblank_flag to a non-zero value.

 ```
   ld   hl, vblank_flag  ;hl=pointer to vblank_flag
   xor  a               ;a=0
  .wait:                ;wait...
-  halt                 ;suspend CPU - wait for ANY enabled interrupt cp   a, [hl]          ;vblank flag still zero? jr   z, .wait        ;wait more if zero ld   [hl], a          ;set vblank_flag back to zero
+  halt                 ;suspend CPU - wait for ANY enabled interrupt cp   a, [hl]         ;is vblank_flag still zero? jr   z, .wait        ;keep waiting if zero ld   [hl], a         ;set vblank_flag back to zero
 ```
 The vblank_flag is used to determine whether the HALT period has been
-terminated by a vblank interrupt, or by another interrupt.
+terminated by a v-blank interrupt or by another interrupt.
 In case your
-program has all other interrupts disabled, then it would be okay to
+program has all other interrupts disabled, then it would be acceptable to
-replace the above procedure by a single HALT instruction.
+replace the above procedure with a single HALT instruction.

-Another possibility is, if your game uses no other interrupt than VBlank
+Another possibility is, if your game uses no other interrupt than v-blank
-(or uses no interrupt), to only enable VBlank interrupts and simply use
+(or uses no interrupts), to only enable v-blank interrupts and simply use
-a halt instruction, which will only resume main code execution when a
+a HALT instruction, which will only resume main code execution when a
-VBlank occurs.
+v-blank occurs.

-Remember when using HALT to wait between VBlanks, your interrupt
+Remember, when using HALT to wait between v-blanks, that your interrupt
-routines MUST enable interrupts (ie with ei during the execution, or
+handlers MUST enable interrupts (using EI before returning, or
-better, using the RETI instruction)
+better, the RETI instruction)

 # Using the STOP Instruction